RibsRovic/yolo-flutter-app/README.md

 ## Usage

 Ultralytics YOLO is designed specifically for mobile platforms, targeting iOS and Android apps.
 The plugin leverages Flutter Platform Channels for communication between the client (_app_/_plugin_) and host (_platform_), ensuring seamless integration and responsiveness.
-All processing related to Ultralytics YOLO APIs is handled natively using Flutter's native APIs, with the plugin serving as a bridge between your app and Ultralytics YOLO. test
+All processing related to Ultralytics YOLO APIs is handled natively using Flutter's native APIs, with the plugin serving as a bridge between your app and Ultralytics YOLO.

 ### Prerequisites